UncommonPleb/tldr/pages/linux/paste.md

 # paste

- Paste command merges the lines from multiple files.
+ > Paste command merges the lines from multiple files.

+ - The paste command sequentially writes the corresponding lines from each file separated by a TAB delimiter on the unix terminal.

- Example : `paste [options] files-list`
+ `paste [options] files-list`

- The options of paste command are:
+ - The options of paste command are:

 ```
 specify of a list of delimiters : -d.